abdullabasim/Videos_Rating_Django/README.md

 # Videos Rating DRF

-Vedio Rating using Django Rest Framework
+Simple Video Rating application using Django Rest Framework for learning purpose only.